 There are plenty of fans around the world who want to see their national teams represented on FIFA.

-As ever, FIFPlay is running a poll to see which national teams the fans want to see most, and so far, Iran is the standout favourites!
+As ever, FIFPlay ran a poll to see which national teams the fans want to see most, and Ukraine was the standout favourite!

 There are some higher-ranked nations absent though, with World Cup runners-up Croatia the biggest to be completely missing from the FIFA roster.